DeimosLabs/NeuralBlender/README.md

 Features considered for future versions: VST plugin, series mode(s), optionally more than 4 lanes per model bank, lane groups, DSP load-splitting/balancing etc...

 Demo: https://soundcloud.com/delt01/snakeskin All the guitars and bass in this track are straight DI's processed through NeuralBlender with a bit of reverb, and flanger at one spot.
+The wah effect was achieved by automating one of the pre-EQ bands.
 NAM models used are available on https://tone3000.com

 ![NeuralBlender in Ardour](data/screenshot-session.png)